Jose01000111/rhel9-internal-webserver/README.md

 |----------------------------------------------------|
 | I began by installing RHEL 9 on the server, configuring essential system settings like hostname and timezone to fit our company standards.
 After updating the system to the latest packages, I created three user accounts (`devalpha`, `devbeta`, and `devadmin`) tailored for the development team.
 To streamline permissions management, I created a group called `developers` and added all these users to it.
 Finally, I secured administrative privileges by configuring `devadmin` with passwordless sudo access through a dedicated sudoers configuration file. |

+### 🛠️ I set the hostname, timezone, and update the system.
+### 🛠️ I create the users and the developers group, then add the users to the group.
+### 🛠️ I give devadmin sudo access.

 📸 **Deliverables**:
 🟠 Screenshot of `/etc/passwd`
 🟠 Output of `id devalpha`